-Due to the fire situation work has been delayed for the RSTBC crew that will be installing a new bridge at the start of the trail.
-On hold as well is the establishment of a primitive campsite with 8 tent pads, 2 tables, a bear bin and a pit toilet up at the first two lakes.
-This work by Starr Trail Solutions has also been delayed.
-STS will also work on trail improvements around the first two lakes when the fire situation is less extreme.
-Once established, the tent sites will be on a first come basis.
+With the funds raised by STMS and the help of RSTBC, a primitive campsite with 8 tent pads, 2 tables, a bear bin and a pit toilet has been established by Starr Trail Solutions.
+Starr Trail Solutions also worked on trail improvements around the first two lakes.
+The tent sites can not be reserved and will be on a first come basis.

 This STMS project was made possible by the support and donations from: Columbia Basin Trust, Lions Club, RSTBC, and Rotary Club.